spiral/docs/cookbook/custom-dispatcher.md

 # Advanced - Custom Dispatcher
-It is possible to invoke application kernel using a custom data source, for example, Kafka, state-machine events or attach to user-defined interrupt.
+It is possible to invoke application kernel using a custom data source, for example, Kafka, state-machine events, or attach to user-defined interrupt.
 In this section, we will try to demonstrate how to write RoadRunner service and kernel dispatcher to consume data from this service.
 In this example, we will be sending "ticks" to the kernel every second.

 > Attention, make sure to read about [application server](/framework/application-server.md) first.
 This article expects
 > that you are proficient in writing Golang code.

 ## RoadRunner Service
-First, let's create RoadRunner service with encapsulated worker server.
+First, let's create a RoadRunner service with an encapsulated worker server.
 Check these articles for the references:
 - https://roadrunner.dev/docs/beep-beep-service
 - https://roadrunner.dev/docs/library-standalone-usage